Section 1.1. Name. The name by which the Corporation shall be known is Adult Learning Program, Inc. (the "Corporation" or "ALP").

-Section 2.1.
-Members.
-The Corporation is a member organization. and individuals committed to the vision and mission may become members by completing a membership application and paying semi-annual (one semester) or annual membership fee, the amount of which shall be determined by the Board of Directors by resolution from time to time.
+Section 2.1 Members.
+The Corporation is a member organization and individuals committed to the vision and mission may become members by registering for classes and paying membership dues, the amount of which and the period covered shall be determined by the Board of Directors by resolution from time to time.
 Membership is available to any adult on a non-discriminatory basis.

 Section 2.2.
 Classes of Members.
 The Corporation shall have one class of members.
-Any individual person who applies to become a member and pays the stipulated Membership dues is eligible for membership.
+Any individual who meets the requirements in Section 2.1 shall be deemed a member.

 Section 2.3.
 Qualifications for Voting.